Martchus/tageditor/README.md

         * Binaries are signed with the GPG key [`B9E36A7275FC61B464B67907E06FE8F53CDC6A4C`](https://keyserver.ubuntu.com/pks/lookup?search=B9E36A7275FC61B464B67907E06FE8F53CDC6A4C&fingerprint=on&op=index).
     * there is also a [Chocolatey package](https://community.chocolatey.org/packages/tageditor) maintained by bcurran3
-    * for mingw-w64 PKGBUILDs checkout [my GitHub repository](https://github.com/Martchus/PKGBUILDs)
+    * for mingw-w64 PKGBUILDs check out [my GitHub repository](https://github.com/Martchus/PKGBUILDs)

 ## Usage
 The Tag Editor has a Qt-based GUI and a command line interface.
-For a C++ library interface checkout the underlying tagparser library.
+For a C++ library interface check out the underlying tagparser library.

 ### GUI
 The GUI should be self-explaining - a lot of the UI elements have tooltips with further explanations.